 You have to dissect the image—how they’re positioned, what they’re doing, and what they’re wearing.
 Try to be as meticulous as possible, as all these elements add to the success of the photograph.
 Maybe your father fed you in a special way, and now it’s your turn to feed your child.
 Perhaps you are passing through the area you grew up in and want to photograph your kids in that exact location.

 Photographs have the unique ability to freeze time.
-Generational photos are a great way to connect family members over many decades.
+These generation photo ideas are a great way to connect family members over many decades.

 Look at our Dreamy Childhood Portraits course to really wow your children when they get older!